ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## VISUAL MODE
-v - start visual mode, mark lines, then do a command (like y-yank) V - start linewise visual mode o - move to other end of marked area
+v - start visual mode, mark lines, then do a command (like y-yank) V - start linewise visual mode
-Ctrl + v - start visual block mode
+C-v - start block visual
+o - move to other end of marked area
 O - move to other corner of block
 Esc - exit visual mode
 vi} - visual select inner text of "{}" block